 Autumn in Vietnam varies.
 The north, including Hanoi, features cooler climates and red and yellow leaves.
 Southern Vietnam and Cambodia are more tropical and shift to days of drizzling rain.

-Sweet Deserts in Autumn in Hanoi
+Sweet Desserts in Autumn in Hanoi

 Rainy days and a drop in temperature, call for a warming dessert (even if it would still qualify as summer in the UK.)